alond44/PathGenerator/README.md

 ### Output Format

-The outputed paths are written to csv files in a folder named `Paths` in the working directory.
+The outputted paths are written to csv files in a folder named `Paths` in the working directory.
 For the following path generating method call:

 ```python
 pg.gen_paths(flag=ConstraintType.DISTANCE, constraint=1000, path_type=PathType.AREA_EXPLORE, path_nums=100)